openbmc/docs/cheatsheet.md

 Using a bridge device requires a bit of root access to set it up.
 The benefit is your qemu session runs in the bridges subnet so no port forwarding is needed.
-There are packages needed to yourself a virbr0 such as...
+There are packages needed to get yourself a virbr0 such as...

 ```bash
 apt-get install libvirt libvirt-bin bridge-utils uml-utilities qemu-system-common